karttur/machinelearning/_posts/2018/2018-01-30-machinelearning-linreg.markdown

         self.X = self.dataframe[self.columnsX]
 ```

 The function <span class='pydef'>ExtractDf</span> extracts the _target_ column, and then you can additionally add a list of other features that are included in the dataframe, but that you do not want to use in the modeling.
 To extract the target (_y_) and the co-variates (_X_) add the following lines to the end of the \_\_main\_\_ section.
-The three _print_ statements are just forconfirming that the extraction went OK: You can skip them, or delete them after confirming that it worked as expected.
+The three _print_ statements are just for confirming that the extraction went OK.
+You can skip, or delete, them after confirming that it worked as expected.

 ```
     target ='MEDV'